pjkundert/kotlin-holo/README-DH.txt

-              ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+               ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-               DIFFIE-HELLMAN KEY EXCHANGE IMPLEMENTATION
+                MULTI-PARTY DIFFIE-HELLMAN KEY EXCHANGE

                              Perry Kundert
-              ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-                            2025-01-13:00:00
+               ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

+                          2025-01-07 08:04:28

-A critical requirement to support secure decentralized applications, is the ability to compute encryption secrets amongst multiple parties.
-The Elliptical Curve Diffie-Hellman algorithm supports this, but it must be implemented within Holochain's `lair-keystore', which stores and manages all cryptographic material for Holochain applications.
+A critical requirement to support secure decentralized applications is the ability to compute cryptographic secrets amongst multiple parties.
+The Elliptic Curve Diffie-Hellman algorithm supports this, but it must be implemented within Holochain's `lair-keystore', which stores and manages all cryptographic material for Holochain applications.

 For example, to compute some common data between two or more Agents who only know the other's public keys, the shared data can be derived and